 We are thrilled to announce the appointment of Professor Signa Daum Shanks as an Associate Professor on July 1, 2021.
 Julie Ada, Hassan Ahmad and Brandon D. Stewart will also join our Faculty, as Replacement Professors for two-year terms.
-They will all teach in the English Program.
+They all teach in the English Program.

 Their fields of expertise range from Indigenous Governance, to Human Rights, to Environmental Law to Comparative Law.